music dictionary : musical symbols

 • metronome marks

-• the duration of the note symbol on the left (as applied in the section to follow) is the same as the duration of the note symbol on the right (as applied in the section just finished)
+• the historical convention: the duration of the note symbol on the left (as applied in the section to follow) is the same as the duration of the note symbol on the right (as applied in the section just finished)

-sustain pedal on or engage (sustain) pedal: a symbol indicating when the sustaining pedal is to be applied
+sustain pedal on or engage (sustain) pedal: two versions of the symbol indicating when the sustaining pedal is to be depressed

 sustain pedal off or release (sustain pedal): a symbol indicating when the sustaining pedal is to be released

-an example of the older form of sustain pedal on and sustain pedal off marking: the pedal is depressed at the Ped. mark and kept pressed down until the right hand vertical line, unless a half pedal mark (an inverted V) appears between the two vertical lines
+sustain pedal on and sustain pedal off marking: the pedal is depressed at the Ped. mark and kept pressed down until the right hand vertical line, unless a half pedal or variable pedal mark (an inverted V) appears between the two vertical lines

-an example of the newer form of sustain pedal on and sustain pedal off marking: the pedal is depressed at the left vertical line and kept pressed down until the right hand vertical line, unless a half pedal mark (an inverted V) appears between the two vertical lines
+sustain pedal on and sustain pedal off marking: the pedal is depressed at the left vertical line and kept pressed down until the right hand vertical line, unless a half pedal or variable pedal mark (an inverted V) appears between the two vertical lines

 a direction to use the sostentuo pedal (the middle pedal on a piano) which acts as a selective damper pedal by sustaining specifically chosen notes: the pedal is depressed where the text instruction is placed and held until the right hand vertical line